 Our deposit base is highly concentrated among organizations affiliated with the U.S. Republican Party.
-We have been the depository bank for every Republican presidential nominee since the 2008 federal election cycle, and substantially all of our political organization deposits, which we estimate represented at least a majority of our deposit balances as of June 30, 2024, come from entities affiliated with the Republican Party.
+We have been the depository bank for every Republican presidential nominee since the 2008 federal election cycle, and substantially all of our political organization deposits, which we estimate represented at least a majority of our demand deposit balances as of June 30, 2024, come from entities affiliated with the Republican Party.
 This concentration exposes us to certain risks that could adversely affect business, financial condition, or reputation.

-Our deposit base is vulnerable to changes in the Republican Party's candidates, political fortunes, strategies, or fundraising.
+Our deposit base is vulnerable to changes in the Republican Party's political fortunes, strategies, or fundraising.
 Any event that negatively impacts the Republican Party, including its ability to raise funds or its popular support, could lead to significant deposit outflows.
 For example, controversies, leadership changes, or shifts in party strategy affecting the Republican Party could adversely affect our deposit levels.
 Changes in campaign finance laws or regulations that affect the Republican Party or its fundraising methods could also adversely impact our deposit levels.
 Further, our political organization deposits exhibit seasonality based on election cycles, and our concentration in Republican-affiliated organizations, particularly our involvement with presidential campaigns, may exacerbate this effect, as we may experience more pronounced deposit inflows and outflows based on Republican primary and general election timelines or outcomes.
-In addition, while we have previously provided banking services to certain key Republican reduction in deposits from Republican-affiliated organizations could materially and adversely affect our liquidity, financial condition, and results of operations.
+In addition, while we have previously provided banking services to certain key Republican political organizations during election cycles in the past, there is no assurance that we will be selected to provide such services in the future.
+Any significant reduction in deposits from Republican-affiliated organizations could materially and adversely affect our liquidity, financial condition, and results of operations.
 Our ability to replace these deposits with alternative sources, if necessary, may be limited and could result in higher funding costs or require us to sell securities prior to maturity, potentially at a loss.